advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 Some of these steps assume you have zipped up the code of this function into `teams-secret-scanning-notifier.zip`.

-You can do that using the `make-function-zip.sh` shell script provide in this repository.
-Make sure to set the `azure.env` appropriately first.
+You can do that using the `scripts/make-function-zip.sh` shell script provide in this repository.
+Make sure to set the `scripts/azure.env` appropriately first.

 #### Deploying with the Azure Portal